 Should my student bring their bike?

 Yes, for some students having a bike on campus can be a necessity for dashing between classes.
 It also provides them the opportunity to explore more of their surroundings.
 A non-motorized bike and pedestrian pathway goes through campus allowing 22 miles of uninterrupted, car-free commuting.
 If your student doesn’t have a bike, but would like to purchase one when they get to campus, make sure they take advantage of the U-PASS merchants who offer discounts at bike shops.
 Additionally, they can get extra savings by going to a Bike Auction held by the Surplus Store.
-For more details on getting a discounted bike, visit our website.
+For more details on getting a discounted bike, visit the commuter services website.